imagineDev/imagineDev.github.io/DynamicDataApiStack/DynamicDataApiStack.md

 In order to be quick and responsive, Android applications plays a major role in rendering the data and handling of data (models like storing the data and syncing with the server) to also parsing and conversion of data.
 Do note that more the processing of a Application, more will be its battery consumption and this plays a significant role in Background processing.
 <b>By this we can conclude that data filteration for the APIs should be avoided at Mobile end.</b>

+#### Requirement
+An Eagle-View of the requirement would be:
+- To make our APIs so smart that based on the factors like User, Attributes of a User, Geography, preferences that are set by the Product Owner, etc -- The APIs would curate the data accordingly.
+- The APIs are expected to provide data according to the UI.
+API may have to provide data by combining results from multiple tables, data sources and even filtering them if required.
+The Base structure and contracts of the API modules should be consistent throughtout. <i>Checkout Public APIs for few top grossing applications like Zomato, Google, Sygic, etc.</i>

 <br>